jgmalcolm/jgmalcolm.github.io/_posts/2014-09-29-tactical-test-taking-skills.md

 * exotic environment
    * an emergency department in the third world - think of old drugs not used anymore in the US
       * Chloramphenicol causing aplastic anemia (no longer used in US but might encounter in third world)
-* immigrant who recently became ill
+* immigrant or foreigner visiting who recently became ill
-   * immigrated long ago: unvaccinated
+   * arrived long ago: unvaccinated
-   * immigrated recently: endemic disease
+   * arrived recently: endemic disease

 ## Avoid outliers